run N keyword values ...

 run 100000 every 1000 & "print 'Minimum value = $a'" & "print 'Maximum value = $b'" & "print 'Temp = $c'" & "print 'Press = $d'"

-If the pre and post options are set to “no” when used with the every keyword, then the 1st run will do the full setup and the last run will print the full timing summary, but these operations will be skipped for intermediate runs.
+If the pre and post options are set to “no” when used with the every keyword, then the first run will do the full setup and the last run will print the full timing summary, but these operations will be skipped for intermediate runs.

 You might wish to specify a command that exits the run by jumping out of the loop, e.g.

 variable t equal temp run 10000 every 100 "if '$t < 300.0' then 'jump SELF afterrun'"

 However, this will not work.
 The run command simply executes each command one at a time each time it pauses, then continues the run.

 When not using the upto keyword, the number of specified timesteps N must fit in a signed 32-bit integer, so you are limited to slightly more than 2 billion steps (2^31) in a single run.
 When using upto, N can be larger than a signed 32-bit integer, however the difference between N and the current timestep must still be no larger than 2^31 steps.